 The release date is said to be 1968 and the psychedelic label pattern bears this out.
 But the material had obviously been in the can for a long while.
 The L series matrix numbers from RCA Victor indicate a 1960 recording date, Joe Subway gives the year as "1960" on "How to Sell Stereo" (stereo was on the way in at the time) and there were no beatniks left when the record finally saw release.

 |Schuss Mountain||Mad 1202|

 |Shot an Arrow||Mad 1202|

 Danny and Jana, we now learn from a copy of Mad 1202 in Armin Büttner's collection, were a 1960s folk duo.
 Both played acoustic guitar and Danny had a somewhat stronger voice (Jana sometimes prefigures Melanie Safka).
 Who brought them to Tommy Jones' attention we have no idea.

-One of the titles on Mad 1204 by the Apocryphals (see next session) was published by Schuss Music.
+One of the titles on Mad 1204 and both sides of Mad 1205 by the Apocryphals (see next session) were published by Schuss Music.
 Could there be a connection?

 MBS Studio, Chicago, late 1960s.